dimagi/open-chat-studio/apps/annotations/Readme.md

 ## Usage
 ### Adding tags to your model
-To add tagging ability to your model, simply add the `BaseTaggedModelMixin` to your model.
+To add tagging ability to your model, simply add the `TaggedModelMixin` to your model.
 This will add a `tags` field and provide helper methods to manage these tags.

 ### Include the `tag_multiselect.html` template in your template: